jjaxse2017/scorched-earth-3d/readme.md

 make install

-#add the following to /etc/security/limits.conf
+#This is for the jackd... though sound seems to work in ubuntu without adding the following to /etc/security/limits.conf

 @audio - rtprio 99